Practicum/Intern Students

 Group Therapy

-Students are provided the opportunity to co-facilitate group counseling sessions.
+Students are provided with the opportunity to facilitate or co-facilitate group counseling sessions.
 A co-facilitator will have the option to collaborate with another staff member, counselor, or intern at the center in implementing strategies and leading group sessions.
-As a co-facilitator, you will develop the counseling skills that are significant to group therapy and share the responsibility of creating a safe, supportive environment with another member at the center.
-Students are also encouraged to present ideas for implementation of groups based on needs that arise throughout the semester.
+You will develop the counseling skills that are significant to group therapy and share the responsibility of creating a safe, supportive environment with another member at the center.
+Students are highly encouraged to present ideas for implementation of groups based on needs that arise throughout the semester.

 Outreach